 - Will the dog need to be transported anywhere frequently, like the vet or to rescue events?

-- Are there any other special needs?
+- Does the dog have any other special needs?

 Commitment and Communication